 A soft bounce occurs when the original delivery was unsuccessful, but the email ultimately reaches the recipient.
 Which means the reason behind the initial failure was temporary: a full inbox, server-side problems, large attachments or images.

 A hard bounce happens when the email cannot, and will not, be delivered at all.
-This occurs when the recipient’s address is inactive or invalid, when his email server has blocked your domain or when there’s spam content in your email.
+This occurs when the recipient’s address is inactive or invalid, when their email server has blocked your domain, or when there’s spam content in your email.

 It’s those hard bounces you should be scared of.
 They bring down your sender reputation score the most.
 So update your email list regularly to cleanse inactive/invalid addresses to keep the bounce rate down.
 A normal bounce rate should be under 2%.